 Kicking Horse Mountain Resort

-Kicking Horse Mountain Resort (1-866-754-5425) is 14 km/8 mi from Golden.
-The resort is under two hours west of Banff and one hour from Lake Louise.
-Kicking Horse is named for an 1858 event when Sir James Hector was presumed dead after being kicked by a horse; he regained consciousness before burial.
-Known as the ‘Champagne Powder Capital of Canada’ for its abundant dry snow in winter, the resort also offers the world’s largest grizzly bear refuge for resident ‘Boo’ (summer tours/programs) and a sightseeing gondola that rises to Eagle’s Eye restaurant (Canada’s highest).
+Kicking Horse Mountain Resort was named after an event in 1858 when Sir James Hector was presumed dead after being kicked in the chest by a pack horse.
+He regained consciousness before burial and his legacy continues in this beautiful mountain resort.
+Kicking Horse is located 14 km / 8 mi from Golden.
+It is two hours west of Banff and one hour from Lake Louise.
+Known as the ‘Champagne Powder Capital of Canada’ for its abundant dry snow in winter, the resort also offers the world’s largest grizzly bear refuge for resident ‘Boo’ and a sightseeing gondola that rises to Eagle’s Eye, the highest restaurant in Canada.
 There’s lift-assisted downhill skiing and mountain biking, plus summit hiking trails in summer and many lodging, dining and nightlife choices.
-Adult lift tickets are $90.
+1-866-754-5425.

-- Four other ski lifts include Stairway to Heaven quad that accesses Fuze Bowl, former heli-ski terrain.
-Four powder bowls and ridge traverses to 87 steep chutes define the resort’s signature terrain.
+- Five powder bowls and ridge traverses to steep chutes define the resort’s signature terrain.

-- The Pony family ski zone has expanded, and a new Learning Centre offers lessons and camps.
-The newly renovated childcare facility provides daycare for children 18 months to 5 years, and offers one- to two-hour lessons for kids.
+- The Pony family ski zone is a great place for kids, and a Learning Centre offers lessons and camps.
+The childcare facility provides daycare for children 18 months to 5 years, and offers one- to two-hour lessons for kids.

 - Tube Zone is serviced by the Jelly Bean surface lift.
 Drop by Saturdays for disco tubing.

 - Village Rink has a fire pit, warming yurt and music.
 Skate rentals are available; hockey sticks are allowed.